brycewray/gatsby_site_css-grid/src/pages/posts/2019/09/thinking-dark-thoughts/index.md

 ## But it's still a good idea

 All that said, I still encourage you to make your site friendly to both Light Mode and Dark Mode.
 Once you do, the changes will make visiting your site considerably more pleasant to your users, and that should translate into repeat visits.
-At the very least, it should help make sure that Dark Mode users *don't* yell, "*Augghhh!!!* My *eyes*!" and never return---at least, as long as your site doesn't resemble [something from the GeoCities days](https://gizmodo.com/remember-the-hilarious-horror-of-geocities-with-this-we-5983574).
+At the very least, it should help make sure that Dark Mode users *don't* yell, “*Augghhh!!!* My *eyes*!" and never return---at least, as long as your site doesn't resemble [something from the GeoCities days](https://gizmodo.com/remember-the-hilarious-horror-of-geocities-with-this-we-5983574).
 If it does, well, you're on your own.